Official Program Description

-The curricular requirements required for access correspond to basic content of degree courses in class L-18 (ex 270/04) or 17 (ex 509/99).
-It also requires specific knowledge of issues relating to the sector SECS-P / 07.
+The curricular requirements required for access correspond to the basic content of degree courses in class L-18 (ex 270/04) or 17 (ex 509/99).
+It also requires specific knowledge of issues relating to the sector SECS-P/07.

 Access is also open to graduates in other classes, provided they have acquired at least:

-Who should undertake curricular supplements may do so before the graduation of three-year degree, claiming the tests corresponding to debts.
-Students enrolled in a three-year Bachelor of Economics in Parma can do it as part of Activity-choice exams or supporting additional to the 180 credits required for the degree of Bachelor degree.
-Anyone who is not enrolled in a three-year Bachelor of Economics in Parma, can make curricular supplements at another location or subscribing to individual examinations.
+Who should undertake curricular supplements may do so before the graduation of a three-year degree, claiming the tests corresponding to debts.
+Students enrolled in a three-year Bachelor of Economics in Parma can do it as part of Activity-choice exams or support additional 180 credits required for the degree of Bachelor degree.
+Anyone who is not enrolled in a three-year Bachelor of Economics in Parma, can make curricular supplements at another location or subscribe to individual examinations.

 In any case, the curricular additions must be made prior to the assessment of individual preparation.